Blog

 I'm sure your workday starts much like mine: I start with a cup of coffee in hand, check my calendar and the emails I received overnight.
 Then I create my to-do list and prioritize the tasks for the day.

+But how do we decide what needs priority?
 There are many techniques to decide what needs to get done and in what order.
 Commonly used is the Pareto Principle to determine and prioritize tasks that have the greatest impact.
 This is how you increase your productivity.

 What is the Pareto Principle?